Grate-Oracle-Lewot/GrateCrystal/README.md

 - Chansey NPCs in Pokémon Centers, Delibird NPCs in Poké Marts, and nurses and clerks are color-coded based on the city's name
 - Color-coded starter balls
 - Color-coded item balls in the field (blue for TMs, green for HMs and their replacement items, gray for Sacred Ash, brown for the Coin Case)
-- Trainers give more money upon defeat (except for Teachers, since they don't get paid)
+- Trainers give more money upon defeat (except Teachers give the minimum, since they don't get paid enough)
 - Happiness builds a bit faster
 - Eggs hatch twice as fast
 - Nidorina and Nidoqueen can breed, and any of the Nidos can produce either gender of Nidoran eggs; Metapod and Kakuna can no longer breed